 Special Education and Clinical Sciences

-Through teaching, research, and service, the Department of Special Education and Clinical Sciences seeks to improve the quality of education, employment, and community living for children and adults with special needs and their families.
+Through research, teaching, and service, the Department of Special Education and Clinical Sciences seeks to improve the quality of life for children and adults with and without disabilities in the context of education, employment, family, and community life.
 The department has four graduate majors: applied behavior analysis, communication disorders and sciences, school psychology, and special education.
 The department also offers an undergraduate degree in communication disorders and sciences, a minor in special education, and coursework in American Sign Language.

 Faculty